Neonatal Sepsis Medication

 Cefotaxime (Claforan)

 Cefotaxime is a third-generation cephalosporin with excellent in vitro activity against GBS and E coli and other gram-negative enteric bacilli.
-Good concentrations can be achieved in serum and cerebrospinal fluid (CSF).
+Therapeutic concentrations can be achieved in serum and cerebrospinal fluid (CSF).
 Concern exists that emergence of drug-resistant gram-negative bacteria may occur more rapidly with cefotaxime coverage than with traditional penicillin and aminoglycoside coverage.

 Vancomycin